 Even Vivian Schiller could do it at NPR.

-And now you can access your backed up files remotely from any computer, even on your iPhone or Blackberry, if you work at NPR even with a free app.
+And now you can access your backed up files remotely from any computer, even on your iPhone or BlackBerry, if you work at NPR even with a free app.

-Try it free, Carbonite.com, offer code rush, you'll get two free months.
+Try it free, Carbonite.com, offer code Rush.

 Carbonite, back it up, get it back.

-Carbonite.com of the offer code rush.
+Carbonite.com with the offer code Rush in Brooklyn.

-In Brooklyn, this is Jimmy.
+This is Jimmy.

 Jimmy, great to have you on the EIB network.